-57. Land Use.
-As per information collected from Savar Upazila, the total area of Savar Upazila is 280.12 sq.km of which 54.85% is residential, 4.56% is commercial, 2.08% industrial, 24.55% is agricultural, 2.93% is institutional, 0.67% road network and others is 10.36% e.g. open space and water bodies .
+72. Land Use.
+As per information collected from Savar Upazila, the total area of Savar Upazila is 280.12 sq.km of which 54.85% is residential, 4.56% is commercial, 2.08% industrial, 24.55% is agricultural, 2.93% is institutional, 0.67% road network and others is 10.36% e.g. open space and water bodies.

-- 58. Industry and Agriculture.
+- 73. Industry and Agriculture.
 As per Savar Upazila statistics, there are small industries (743), medium industries (350) and big industries (95) of different types (namely Ricemill, flourmill, Jutemill, cottonmill, papermill, hosieryindustry, bakery, bidifactory etc.) and cottage industries (Goldsmith, blacksmith, weaving, wood work, embroidery etc.) in operation in the Upazila area.
 As observed from field visit at proposed subproject site, no industries were found to encroach the ROW for the proposed development.
 Main crops grown in the area are paddy, wheat, potato, brinjal, patal, cauliflower, sugarcane and mula (radish).
-Extinct or nearly extinct crops are kaun and sesame. - 59.
+Extinct or nearly extinct crops are kaun and sesame. - 74.
 Infrastructure, Transport and Communications.
 As per the information collected from Savar Upazila, existing infrastructure in Savar Upazila includes many roads that are poorly maintained, degraded in condition and often impassable except at very slow speeds.
 Itemized these include about 273 km paved and 114 km unpaved road and 760 km Earthen Road and drains 54 km.
 Regular bus services are available to travel other areas of Bangladesh.
 Internal movement is met by rickshaw, auto-rickshaw, easybike, maxi (laguna) and rickshaw van.
 Majority of the subproject located at rural agricultural area where no solid waste management service exists.
-However, in the hats (rural market) and bazaars have waste management services supervised by the Hat Bazar Management Committee.
+Majority of the subproject located in rural agricultural area where no solid waste management service exists.
+However, in the hats (rural market) and bazars have waste management services supervised by the Hat Bazar Management Committee.